How to Configure DHCP Relay Agent on Cisco Routers

 Configured practice lab

-The following download link provides the configured LAB of this example.
+The following link provides the lab configuration above.

 Packet Tracer LAB with configuration